resonance-designs/WSL-Dev-Startup/README.md

 # WSL-Dev-Startup
 A PowerShell script to start WSL services, build the Windows hosts file using various sources (including the WSL host IP), and run network configuration tasks.

+<div style="background: #FCC; padding: 2%; margin-top: 2%; border-radius: 5px;"><strong>Warning:</strong> This script builds the Windows host file from scratch, clearing out anything currently in it before building it, it does not append to it.
+Please backup your Windows hosts file somewhere safe and make sure to fully read this documentation before attempting to run this script.
+You can inject what is currently in your hosts file as part of the build process.
+You will learn more on how that works later, in the <strong>"Explanation of Files and Folders"</strong> section.</div>

 ## Prerequisites
 These instructions and the script itself assumes you have WSL2 installed on your Windows machine and the out-of-the-box configuration and examples contained in the script assume a Debian-based distribution for WSL, specifically Ubuntu 22.04, with a LAMP stack installed in that distribution.
 That won't be covered here but you can check out my thorough [WSL (Ubuntu 22.04.2 LTS) Local Development Environment Setup Guide](#) for instructions on that.